 The stretch of sands at Ryde offer fantastic views from the Isle of Wight across the Solent to Portsmouth, with the landmark Spinnaker Tower forming an impressive backdrop to a busy shipping channel which carries an interesting array of freight, passenger and military vessels.
 You also get great views across the water to two of the 19th Century Solent defence forts, Spitbank Fort and Horse Sand Fort.

-Nearer to the pier are attractions such as an ice rink, a bowling alley and Peter Pan's Playground – a traditional fairground style play area with a pirates theme, helter skelter and trampolines.
+Nearer to the pier are attractions such a bowling alley and Peter Pan's Playground – a traditional fairground style play area with a pirates theme, helter skelter and trampolines.
 Moving further east you encounter the large boating lake full of swan pedalos (and real swans) and the indoor/outdoor swimming pool, Waterside.

 An amusement arcade faces the pier and there are many cafes, a fish and chip shop, a pub and an antique chemist shop, now converted into a chocolate shop.

 The small sandy area on the western side of the pier is also a popular beach and has featured in many historic photographs, but walk further west from the pier and there is a less developed quieter beach that tends to be favoured by locals.